mongodb-partners/MongoDB_Fabric_Mirroring/README.md

 # MongoDB to Microsoft Fabric Mirroring

-This project is for the L1 Connector which can replicate MongoDB Atlas Data with Microsoft Fabric One Lake in real time.\
+This project is for enabling mirroring which can replicate MongoDB Atlas Data with Microsoft Fabric One Lake in near real time.\
 It requires two main steps:
 1. Creating the Fabric mount point also called Landing Zone or MirrorDB
 2. Deploy Code to run in an App service using `Deploy to Azure` button below or to a VM by cloning the Git repo and running the `app.py` script.\